agasthyaps/nisa/README.md

 # nisa

-scaling high quality instructional coaching
+scaling high quality instructional coaching with genAI

 ## progress as of 5.15